kubernetes/website/docs/getting-started-guides/rkt/notes.md

 ## QoS Classes

-Under rkt, QoS classes do not adjust the `OOM Score` of containers as occurs under Docker.
+Under rkt, QoS classes do not adjust the `OOM Score` of Containers as occurs under Docker.

 ## HostPID and HostIPC namespaces